reasonml/ReasonNativeProject/README.md

 everything `opam-alpha` has (and then some).
 The work to upgrade your projects will likely be minimal.

-### What's happening
-- `npm install` will download and install all your dependencies, and run the `postinstall` steps for all of those dependencies, and then finally the `postinstall` script step of this project.
-- `npm start` will run the script located in the `start` field of the `scripts` section of the `package.json` file here.
-The `start` script simply runs the binary that was built in the `postinstall` step.
-- No, really - all you need is `npm` (> `3.0`).
-All of the compiler infrastructure has been organized into `npm` packages, and will be compiled on your host inside of the `./node_modules` directory.
-No `PATH`s are poluted.
-No global environment variables destroyed.
-No trace is left on your system.
-If you delete the `./node_modules` directory, you're back to exactly where you started.

 ### Add Your Own Scripts
 - `npm` allows `scripts` to be specified in your project's `package.json`.